Rother FM

-Rother FM was a local radio station serving the English town of Rotherham.
+Rother FM was an Independent Local Radio station serving the English town of Rotherham.
 The station was on air from 2006 until it was closed in 2020 by owners Bauer so that the frequency could be used to broadcast Greatest Hits Radio Yorkshire.

 Studios and coverage

-Rother FM was originally based in Rotherham from its studios at Aspen Court in Templeboroug, but later moved to Doncaster as part of cost saving measures.
+Rother FM was originally based in Rotherham from its studios at Aspen Court in Templeborough, but later moved to Doncaster as part of cost saving measures.
 It covered the Rotherham Borough from its transmitter at Boston Castle, although it could easily be heard in neighbouring areas such as Sheffield and Barnsley.

 Background

 Prior to being awarded the licence by Ofcom, Rother FM broadcast two Restricted Service Licence broadcasts from the Carlton Park Hotel.
 The station went on to be awarded the full-time licence and launched at 10 am on Sunday 15 October 2006 with presenter James Marriott hosting the first show.